Taavi-Univer/blog/README.md

 # Blog

-You can enter title and body to a blog and submit it.
+You can enter title and body to a blog and post it.